Now booking through April 2026 with more availability coming soon! BOOK THE ORIGINAL TOUR NOW!

 We hope you enjoyed learning more about Old Colorado City!

-We admit it, we’re history nerds around here!
-We love sharing the rich history of Colorado Springs, Manitou Springs, and Old Colorado City on our weekly food tours.
+Maybe you’re a history nerd like us!
+Our weekly food tours explore the rich history of Colorado Springs, Manitou Springs, and Old Colorado City.
 Want to hear more?
-Sign up for a tour, and we’d love to entertain you with fun stories and interesting facts about our amazing home!
+Sign up for a tour, and we’d love to entertain you with fun stories and interesting facts!
 Plus, you’ll get to sample some pretty delicious food and drink, too.

 Cheers, Your Rocky Mountain Food Tours Team